-Second, "natural" does not mean "non-toxic."
-Organic pesticides can also be harmful to your health and the environment.
+Second, “natural” does not mean “non-toxic.”
+Like synthetic pesticides, organic pesticides can also be harmful to your health and the environment.

-Summary: Synthetic pesticides are created in labs.
-Organic or biopesticides are created in nature, but may be reproduced in labs.
+Synthetic pesticides are created in labs.
+Organic or biopesticides are created in nature but may be reproduced in labs.
 Although natural, these are not always safe for humans or the environment.

 Multiple kinds of studies are used to understand what levels of pesticides are harmful.

-This information is combined to create limits of safe exposures.
+This information is combined to create limits for safe exposures.

-For example, the lowest dose of a pesticide causing even the most subtle symptom is called the "lowest observed adverse effect level," or LOAEL.
-The "no observed adverse effect level," or NOAEL, is also sometimes used (4).
+For example, the lowest dose of a pesticide causing even the most subtle symptom is called the “lowest observed adverse effect level,” or LOAEL.
+The term “no observed adverse effect level,” or NOAEL, is also sometimes used (

-Organizations like the World Health Organization, European Food Safety Authority, US Department of Agriculture and US Food and Drug Administration use this information to create a threshold for exposure that is considered safe.
+Organizations like the World Health Organization, European Food Safety Authority, U.S. Department of Agriculture, and Food and Drug Administration use this information to create a threshold for exposure that is considered safe.

-However, a study of soil in India found that pesticide use did not result in higher levels of heavy metals than those found in pesticide-free soil (5).
+On the other hand, a study of soil in India found that pesticide use did not result in higher levels of heavy metals than those found in pesticide-free soil (8).

 Another criticism is that some of the more subtle, chronic health effects of pesticides may not be detectable by the types of studies used to establish safe limits.